UltraMessaging/um_lat/README.md

 1000 nanoseconds for each bucket.
 Thus, the "ping.log" contains 300 lines, with each line indicating the number of samples with latencies within that bucket's range.
-For example, in the above test test run, the 25th histogram line
+For example, in the above test run, the 25th histogram line
 is:
 ````
 281488